 Admission to McKendree is selective.
 Decisions are based on high school records, including rigor of curriculum, test scores, recommendations and evidence of student leadership.
 McKendree selects students who demonstrate potential and desire to succeed in a rigorous academic environment.

 Application for Re-admission

-Students who previously attended McKendree College and are seeking re-admission must complete the admission application form and supply up-to-date transcripts if they have been out of school for one year or have attended another institution since they were last enrolled at McKendree College.
+Students who previously attended McKendree College one year and are seeking re-admission to McKendree College must complete the admission application form and supply up-to-date transcripts.

 Transfer Students